Azizultra32/aiwebdash-macair1/INFRASTRUCTURE_FIX.md

 - Use GitHub API for all repository modifications (create commits, merge PRs, etc.)
 - Install packages via npm as needed throughout the workflow
 - Use `gh` CLI for GitHub operations if available
-- Local git operations work for branching/rebasing but not push/pull
+- Local git operations support branching, rebasing, and push/pull

 ## Status: All Infrastructure Issues Resolved ✅